Chandler-Manly/Dev-Training/README.md

 ```
 #### MVP
-- Create links that navigate user to appropriate feed
 - Render previous comments on respective page
 - Allow user to submit, delete, and edit comments to airtable database